microsoft/semantic-kernel/docs/decisions/0018-aiservice-metadata.md

 ## Context and Problem Statement

-Developers need to be able to know more information about the `IAIService` that will eb used to execute a semantic function or a plan.
+Developers need to be able to know more information about the `IAIService` that will be used to execute a semantic function or a plan.
 Some examples of why they need this information:

 1. As an SK developer I want to write a `IAIServiceSelector` which allows me to select the OpenAI service to used based on the configured model id so that I cna select the optimum (could eb cheapest) model to use based on the prompt I am executing.